Chris Christie: Vaccination

-Gun rights
+Gun control

 In December 2010, Christie commuted the seven-year sentence of Brian Aitken, who had been convicted of transporting three guns within the state; as a result, Aitken was released from prison.

 Christie has said that each state has the right to determine firearms laws without federal interference.
 When announcing his candidacy in 2009 he said he supported aggressive enforcement of the state's current gun laws.
 In 2013, he chose not to defend a legal challenge to a New Jersey law requiring individuals to prove an urgent threat of violence before getting permits to carry handguns.
 In July 2014, Christie vetoed legislation that would have reduced the allowed legal size of ammunition magazines.
 Instead he re-wrote it, proposing a new standard for involuntary commitment of people who are not necessarily deemed dangerous "but whose mental illness, if untreated, could deteriorate to the point of harm" as well as other forms of involuntary mental health treatments.
 Christie had previously vetoed proposed legislation that would bar the state pension fund from investing in companies that manufacture or sell assault firearms for civilian use and a bill to prohibit the sale of .50-caliber rifles to civilians.
 In July 2015, Christie vetoed a bill passed by the Assembly, 74–0 (six abstentions), and the Senate by a 38–0 (two abstentions) which would require anyone seeking to have their mental health records expunged to purchase a firearm to notify the State Police, their county prosecutor and their local police department when petitioning the court.
 In October 2015, the New Jersey Senate voted to override Christie's veto.

 In January 2018, during his final days as Governor of New Jersey, Christie signed legislation making bump stocks illegal in the state.